BACK TO INDEX

 This paper is a review of systems and control problems in synthetic biology, focusing on past accomplishments and open problems.
 It is partially a report on the workshop "The Compositionality Problem in Synthetic Biology: New Directions for Control Theory" held on June 26-27, 2017 at MIT, and organized by D. Del Vecchio, R. M. Murray, and E. D. Sontag

 4. A.C.
 Jiang, A. C. Ventura, E. D. Sontag, S. D. Merajver, A. J. Ninfa, and D. Del Vecchio.
 Load-induced modulation of signal transduction networks.
 Science Signaling, 4, issue 194:ra67, 2011.
-[PDF] Keyword(s): systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 Abstract: